ScopTel configuration

 Before configuring this section make sure that any Pop Up Blockers on your Web Browser are disabled for each server.

-On both servers, go on Server -> MySQL Server -> Configuration and check the options Enable TCP/IP listenening and Enable High Availability Support and fill in the required fields.
+On both servers, go on Server -> MySQL Server -> Configuration and check Enable TCP/IP listening Enable MySQL Replication and Enable High Availability Support and click on the Performance Tuning tab when done

-Set the Mode to Main/Main Server (Circular) on both the Master and the Backup.
+Set the Mode to Main / Main Server (Circular) on both servers

 Set the Server Role for the Master to Main Server